Have you heard of the Rolex murder?

 In 1992, Walker gave the couple one-way tickets to Canada as a Christmas present.
-He convinced Robert to leave him a signature stamp, his driver’s license, birth certificate and credit card, so that he could run the business while the couple were away.
+He convinced Robert to leave him a signature stamp, his driver’s license, birth certificate and credit card so that he could run the business while the couple was away.
 As soon as Robert left London, Walker stole his identity.

 Ronald’s disappearance wasn’t discovered for over six weeks, by which time the trail was cold.
 It seemed that the killer had got away with it: until the body was discovered, that is.